-- A. Sectional Scoring: Sectional scoring shall be conducted using the following parameter.
+A. Sectional Scoring: Sectional scoring shall be conducted using the following param-

+- eter.
 For team scoring at the sectional tournament, points shall be scored accordingly in all singles and doubles matches. - 1.
 Regular scoring shall be used in all rounds of sectional play (two out of three tie break sets).
 If the tournament is taken indoors, "no-ad" scoring shall be used except for quarter final, semifinal and final round matches in which regular scoring shall be used. - a.
 Round 1 through Round 5: Two points shall be awarded for each round in both singles and doubles, except that the winners of the third place matches shall be awarded one team point. - b.
 Losers of semifinal matches in both singles and doubles at all sectional tournament shall play a match to determine third and fourth place. - c.
 A default will be counted as a win, and the proper number of points will be awarded to the player(s) that win(s) by default. - d.
 A bye shall be counted as a win, and the proper number of points will be awarded to the player(s) that receive(s) a bye provided the player(s) win(s) the next match following the bye. - e.
 The third place championship matches in both singles and doubles shall be played at the tournament even if the competitors are from the same school.
 Failure to play this match may result in a breach of contract (IHSA by-law 6.041).
 Any match not played should be reported to the IHSA. - f.
 Points scored in the sectional tournament shall not be used in determining winners in the state final tournament. - B. State Final Scoring: State final scoring shall be conducted using the following parameter.
 For team scoring at the state final, points shall be scored accordingly in all singles and doubles matches. - 1.
-Regular scoring shall be used in all rounds of state final play (two out of three tie break sets).
+All matches in the state tournament will use regular ad scoring.
+In rounds 1 and 2 of the main (championship) draw and all consolation/backdraw matches a 3rd set super tie break will be played in lieu of a full third set, including the 5/6 place match.
+The Championship match and 3/4 place match will play out a full 3rd set.
 If the tournament is taken indoors, "no-ad" scoring shall be used except for quarter final, semifinal and final round matches in which regular scoring shall be used. - Alternate scoring methods at the state final may be used at the discretion of the IHSA administrator and state final manager if circumstances would not permit the tournament to be completed. - a.
 Two points shall be awarded for each round in both singles and doubles, except that the winners of quarterfinal matches shall receive four points.
 If the consolation feed-in (back draw) bracket is eliminated, the winners of the quarterfinal matches shall receive two points.